Long Lake Provincial Park (Nova Scotia): History

-The lands were part of Halifax's old water supply system.
 In order to protect the water quality, about 16,000 acres of land was left "virtually untouched" into the 1970s.
 In the years leading up to the 1977 commissioning of the new Pockwock water supply system, concern began to mount over the fate of the old watershed lands, which were considered to have high ecological and recreational value.
 Residents feared that the area would be spoiled by suburban development.

 A regional plan adopted in July 1975 proposed that the watershed lands would form one of seven new regional parks in the Halifax-Dartmouth area.

 The 2,095 ha watershed lands were acquired by the province in 1981 and put under the management of the Department of Natural Resources for use as a provincial park.
 Long Lake Provincial Park was formally created by Order in Council (OIC) 84-1189 on October 9, 1984, comprising part of the old watershed lands.
 Application was altered (by the withdrawal of 1.23 ha) by OIC 93-364 on April 14, 1993.

 Management

-Long Lake is a provincial park controlled by the Department of Natural Resources and Renewables of the Government of Nova Scotia (formerly called the Department of Lands and Forestry).
-The park is not as well known as some other local public spaces despite its proximity to central Halifax and its large size, rivalling that of the Halifax peninsula.
-In 2003, the Department of Natural Resources entered into consultation with the Long Lake Provincial Park Association on the development of a park management plan which was completed in 2008 and subsequently adopted for park management purposes.
-In early 2015 the Long Lake Provincial Park Association started to build accessible walking and cycling trails on the east side of the lake near Northwest Arm Drive (Dunbrack Street) in Spryfield.
-These were constructed under a formal agreement between the association and the provincial government.
-There are now approximately 5.5 km of wide multi-use trails that lie along the east side of Long Lake, together with a loop around Withrod lake.
+Long Lake Provincial Park is controlled by the Department of Natural Resources (DNR) of the Government of Nova Scotia.
+It is managed in part by a non-profit community group, the Long Lake Provincial Park Association (LLPPA), founded in 1987.
+In 2003, DNR entered into consultation with LLPPA on the development of a park management plan which was completed in 2008 and subsequently adopted for park management purposes.

+In early 2015, the Long Lake Provincial Park Association started to build accessible walking and cycling trails on the east side of the lake near Northwest Arm Drive (Dunbrack Street) in Spryfield.
+Known as the Lakeview Trail, these were constructed under a formal agreement between the association and the provincial government.
+There are now approximately 5.5 km of wide multi-use trails that lie along the east side of Long Lake, together with a loop around Withrod Lake.
 Benches are installed along the trail and members of the public can have plaques installed on the benches.
 There is also a parking lot and a washroom across from the Cowie Hill Road.
-Another parking lot has been added along with a Kayak/Canoe launch at the location of the old pumphouse on Old Sambro Road across from Schnare Street.
+Another parking lot has been added along with a kayak/canoe launch at the location of the old pumphouse on Old Sambro Road across from Schnare Street.

 On behalf of Bicycle Nova Scotia and the mountain bike community in general Randy Gray submitted a Mountain Biking Management Plan to be included either in the main body or as an appendix to the Management Plan.
 This was submitted after about six years of involvement and consultation with the Long Lake Park Association's Board of Directors and the Long Lake Park Association's Management Plan Committee.
 It can be read here: Mountain Bike Management Plan Submission.
 The Department of Natural Resources did not include this in its draft plan.